2017 Brussels NATO summit: Accomplishments

 NATO was set to become a full member of the Global Coalition, alongside NATO pledging to increase its support to the Coalition.
 A terrorism intelligence cell was agreed to be set up within the new intelligence division, which is intended to improve the sharing of information between members.

 The Alliance leaders agreed to submit national action plans by December, which were to set out how members intend to meet the pledge to spend at least two percent of their GDP on defense by 2024.

 Montenegro, represented by the prime minister Duško Marković, joined the meeting, days before it was to officially become a member of the organization on 5 June 2017.
 The possibility of NATO membership was said to remain open to other states.

 Aftermath

 A few days after, also following a G7 meeting, German Chancellor Angela Merkel told a crowd in a Bavarian beer hall that "we Europeans must really take our fate into our own hands – of course in friendship with the United States of America, in friendship with Great Britain and as good neighbors wherever that is possible also with other countries, even with Russia.
 But we have to know that we must fight for our future on our own, for our destiny as Europeans."

 Future summits

-The next major summit (29th) was to take place in Istanbul, Turkey in 2018.
-However, Germany, France, the Netherlands and Denmark have reportedly led a drive to block it.
+The next major summit (28th) was to take place in Istanbul, Turkey in 2018.
+However, France, Germany, the Netherlands and Denmark have reportedly led a drive to block it.

-On 20 October 2017 the NATO Secretary General announces that the 29th summit would be on 11 and 12 July 2018 in Brussels.
+On 20 October 2017 the NATO Secretary General announces that the 28th summit would be on 11 and 12 July 2018 in Brussels.